 Grammar and punctuation is taught through daily English lessons as much as possible.
 However, we also teach grammar as standalone lessons.
 Grammar and punctuation is linked to the text type being taught so that children have the opportunity to apply these skills throughout different genres of writing.

 Parent/ Carer workshops help support multilingual children with their vocabulary acquisition and understanding for reading and writing.
-We also hold meetings on phonics for Year 1, reading and SATs for Year 2 and SATs for Year 6 so that parents know the age-related expectations.
+We also hold meetings on phonics for Reception and Year 1, Reading meetings and SATs meetings for Year 2 and SATs for Year 6 so that parents know the age-related expectations.

 Reading, Writing and Grammar are assessed on a regular basis through formative and summative assessment.
 Accelerated Reader, listening to children read and NFER resources support teacher assessments on Reading.
 Spelling is assessed through weekly tests and summative assessments are used to assess spelling, grammar and punctuation.
 Writing assessment is ongoing throughout every lesson with independent pieces of writing assessed and moderated.
 Phonics Screening Checks are used to support teacher judgements.
 Additional assessment tools include: Prior Learning quizzes, End of Unit quizzes, Challenges, Pupil Voice, marking of books and book scrutinies.